huggingface/transformers/docs/source/en/llm_optims.md

 <hfoption id="setup_cache">

 > [!WARNING]
-> The `_setup_cache` method is an internal and private method that is still under development, so keep in mind this will likely change in the future.
+> The `_setup_cache` method is an internal and private method that is still under development.
+This means it may not be backward compatible and the API design may change in the future.

 The `_setup_cache` method doesn't support [`~GenerationMixin.generate`] yet, so this method is a bit more involved.
 You'll need to write your own function to decode the next token given the current token and position and cache position of previously generated tokens.